Crossover distributions at the edge of the rarefaction fan: KPZ equation limit of WASEP

 Let $\varphi$ be a smooth test function on $\mathbb{R}$.
 We hope to show that under $\mathscr{P}$,

 and

 are local martingales.
-Because we also have $E[Z^2(T,X)] \le e^{C|X|}$ for all $T>0$, we have uniqueness of the corresponding martingale problem, following Section 5 of \cite{BG} and Theorem 2.2 of \cite{BC}.
-That $N_T$ is a local martingale under $\mathscr{P}$ follows from (\ref{sde7}) which says that microscopically, is a martingale under $\mathscr{P}_\e$.
-The key point is to identify the quadratic variation, ie. the martingale $\Lambda_T(\varphi)$.
+Because we also have $E[Z^2(T,X)] \le e^{C|X|}$ for all $T>0$, we have uniqueness of the corresponding martingale\vadjust{\goodbreak} problem, following Section 5 of~\cite{BG} and Theorem 2.2 of~\cite{BC}.
+That $N_T$ is a local martingale under $\mathscr{P}$ follows from (\ref {sde7}) which says that microscopically,

+is a martingale under $\mathscr{P}_\e$.
+The key point is to identify the quadratic variation, that is, the martingale $\Lambda_T(\varphi)$.
 Microscopically we have that

-Following the argument in Section 4 of \cite{BG}, shows that (\ref{gradbd}) suffices to prove that
+Following the argument in Section 4 of~\cite{BG}, shows that (\ref{gradbd}) suffices to prove that